 You can’t reach into your back pocket and pull out a pre-approved car loan.
 You can, however, tap into $10,000 or $20,000 in instant credit to buy whatever you want.

-Your ability to get a credit card isn’t based upon your ability to repay it.
-If it was, do you think you’d start getting pre-approved credit card offers in college, when you don’t have a job?
+Your ability to get a credit card isn’t based on your ability to repay it.
+If it was, do you think you’d start getting pre-approved credit card offers in college when you don’t have a job?
 No. Credit card companies know that the vast majority of people are scared to death about having any bad marks on their credit reports, and are perfectly willing to write off debt from a few bad apples so they can suck people in early.

 Credit card debt is usually a much higher rate than most debt.
 Unless you’re talking about a payday lender, credit card debt is about the highest percentage debt you can obtain, because it’s not secured by collateral.
 Unlike a collateralized loan, where the lender can repossess a car or a house, a credit card lender can only recoup their money by passing the costs onto other credit card holders…which is why your interest rates are so high.